Trae Patton/NBC Simon Cowell

 Never miss a story — sign up for PEOPLE's free daily newsletter to stay up-to-date on the best of what PEOPLE has to offer, from juicy celebrity news to compelling human interest stories

-The first round of America's Got Talent live shows airs Tuesday at 8 p.m.
+America's Got Talent: All-Stars premieres Jan.
+2 at 8 p.m.
 ET on NBC.